Gdoc/Admin

 One problem is that the symptoms of influenza look similar to other infections, such as respiratory syncytial virus and rhinovirus.
 In many countries, only a fraction of patients with an "influenza-like illness" are tested to confirm whether they were infected by the virus.2 This means we miss many — or, in some countries, most — infections.

-Another problem is that influenza can lead to death in a number of indirect ways.
+Another problem is that influenza can lead to death in several indirect ways.
 It can cause death through respiratory complications such as pneumonia, but also from cardiovascular complications such as heart attacks and strokes or other serious infections.
 This is especially true for the elderly and people who have chronic health conditions.3 Without accounting for these deaths, we would underestimate the number of flu deaths.

 To overcome this, researchers estimate the burden of influenza with other methods.
 They can estimate the number of excess deaths during flu seasons and use routine surveillance data and mortality records to estimate how many of these are caused by the flu.

-The annual mortality caused by seasonal influenza was estimated by the Global Pandemic Mortality Project II using data between 2002 and 2011.
-They estimated that, during this period, seasonal influenza caused between 294,000 and 518,000 deaths each year globally.4
+The annual respiratory mortality caused by seasonal influenza was estimated by the Global Pandemic Mortality Project II using data between 2002 and 2011.
+They estimated that, during this period, seasonal influenza caused between 294,000 and 518,000 respiratory deaths each year globally, with an average of 389,000.4

-On the map, you can see the estimates of flu mortality shown as a rate per 100,000 people among people over 65.
+On the map, you can see the estimates of flu mortality from respiratory diseases shown as a rate per 100,000 people among people over 65.6

 In Europe, the rate of deaths from the flu was 30.8 per 100,000 each year among those aged over 65.
-This is more than three times the risk from traffic accidents, which kill 9 per 100,000, in the same age group.6
+This is more than three times the risk from traffic accidents, which kill 9 per 100,000 in the same age group.7

 In low-income countries, these estimates tend to be less certain due to lower levels of testing for influenza and limited mortality records.